 Kansas State University is a community of 4,600 faculty and staff and nearly 20,000 students from every state and 100 countries and regions.
 K-State's stately, limestone-capped main campus lies in Manhattan, a city with more than 55,000 residents nicknamed "The Little Apple."
-K-State was founded in 1863 as the nation's first operational land-grant university and now has campuses in Manhattan, Salina and Olathe, as well as our Global Campus, which serves thousands of distance students.
+K-State was founded in 1863 as the nation's first operational land-grant university and now has campuses in Manhattan, Salina and Olathe, and thousands of students learning online.
 Additionally, K-State Research and Extension has a presence throughout each of Kansas' 105 counties.

 The Kansas State University Olathe campus opened in April 2011.
-The campus is in a parklike setting on 26 acres in the Kansas Bio-Science Park in Johnson County, just east of Kansas Highway 7 on College Boulevard.
-The campus presently consists of a 110,000-square-foot building sitting on eight acres.
-The remaining acres are for future campus development.
-The K-State Olathe campus is a community of more than 200 students and 45 faculty and staff.
-The combination of classes, events and programs averages 2,500 visitors per month to the campus.
+The campus is located in the Olathe Innovation Park in Johnson County, featuring a 110,000-square-foot building that accommodates academics, workforce development, applied research and community outreach.
+The K-State Olathe campus is a community of more than 200 students and 60 faculty and staff.
+The combination of classes, events and programs hosted by the campus averages nearly 300,000 visitors annually.